Set up Node.js project with Typescript, ESLint, and Prettier

 Photo by Steve Harvey on Unsplash

-TypeScript is a free and open-source programming language developed by Microsoft that aims to improve and secure JavaScript code production.
+TypeScript is a free and open-source programming language developed by Microsoft to improve and secure JavaScript code production.

-TypeScript code is transpiled in JavaScript and can be interpreted by any web browser or JavaScript engine.
+It is a superset of JavaScript, meaning any correct JavaScript can be used with TypeScript.
+Its code is transpiled in JavaScript and can be interpreted by any Web browser or JavaScript engine.
 The first version was released in 2012.

-Typescript brings more comfort in the writing of the syntax.
-It’s a good choice to use it because :
+TypeScript brings more comfort in syntax writing.
+It's a good choice to use it because :

 • An optional static type of variables and functions